Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Discussion

 \subsection{Weighted graphs}

 We have focused on unweighted graphs, but the algorithm can be easily adapted to work with weighted graphs.
 Consider a graph with $n$ nodes, taken to be $[n] := \{1, \dots, n\}$ without loss of generality, and dissimilarity $\delta_{ij}$ between nodes $i$ and $j$, with $\delta_{ij} = \infty$ if $i$ and $j$ are not neighbors.
 A straightforward way to apply Graph Max Shift to such a graph is to apply a threshold so that it becomes an unweighted graph.
 Specifically, $i$ and $j$ would be redefined as neighbors if $\delta_{ij} \le h$, where $h$ is now a tuning parameter.
-The multi-hop variant described in \secref{multi-hop} is best implemented by defining the local search area around node $i$ by $\{j : \delta_{ij} \le r\}$, where $r \ge h$ is another tuning parameter.
-The correspondence with the number of hops $m$ introduced in \secref{multi-hop} is roughly $r \approx m h$.
+The multi-hop variant described in \secref{multi-hop} is best implemented by defining the local search area around node $i$ as $\{j : \delta_{ij} \le r\}$, where $r \ge h$ is another tuning parameter.
+The correspondence with the number of hops $m$ introduced in \secref{multi-hop} is roughly $r \approx m h$ --- see \cite{arias2021estimation}, where this simple observation plays a central role.
+The most appropriate situation here would be a weighted geometric graph, $\cG(\cY, \eps)$, where the weights are given by $\delta_{ij} = \|y_i-y_j\|$ if $\|y_i-y_j\| \le \eps$ and $=\infty$ otherwise.

-The situation most appropriate here would be a weighted geometric graph, $\cG(\cY, \eps)$, where the weights are given by $\delta_{ij} = \|y_i-y_j\|$ if $\|y_i-y_j\| \le \eps$ and $=\infty$ otherwise.
-The consistency result established in \thmref{consistency} generalizes in this setting under some conditions on $\eps$, $h$, and $r$, following the same line of arguments.
+We expect the consistency result established in \thmref{consistency} to generalize to this setting under some appropriate conditions on $\eps$, $h$, and $r$, following the same line of arguments.
 Here too, choosing the tuning parameters $h$ and $r$ is challenging.